rishabhdhenkawat/productSearchEngine/readme.md

 #### Custom CNN

-Unalabelled product data have been categorized using the clusters gven by Kmeans and convolution neural nets have been used to serach the best fit product as the given query
+Unalabelled product data have been categorized using the clusters gven by Kmeans and convolution neural nets have been used to search the best fit product as the given query

 <Trainig Code>